East, Northwest & Southeast

 Your ship: Grand Majestic

-Grand Majestic is brand new for 2018 and is set to redefine luxury in the Galápagos cruise market.
 Designed and built in the USA in 2018, Grand Majestic is being hailed as the first MegaYacht in the Galápagos fleet.
-Constructed to the same exacting specifications as the best private luxury yachts in the world, Grand Majestic also has another trick up her sleeve - at 25kts, she's the fastest vessel in the Galápagos cruise fleet.
+Constructed to the same exacting specifications as the best private luxury yachts in the world, Grand Majestic also has another trick up her sleeve – at 25kts, she's the fastest vessel in the Galápagos cruise fleet.
 That means you can spend more time experiencing what the Galápagos has to offer and less time traveling between visitor sites.
-All this while enjoying the highest stand … Read more about Grand Majestic
+All this while enjoying the highest standards of luxury and service.

 Amenities